 6 Questions to Ask Before Deciding Your Bathroom Colour Scheme Choice

-Bathrooms can be one of the most difficult rooms to style in a house.
+Deciding on a bathroom colour scheme can be one of the most difficult parts of a remodel, since the bathroom is one of the most difficult rooms to style in a house.
 You certainly don’t want a place that feels like it’s purely functional, but knowing how to create an inviting and comfortable bathroom isn’t necessarily intuitive for many people.
 The first step in making any area of the home hospitable is adding colour, and the bathroom is no exception.

 Choosing a welcoming and tasteful colour palette is essential.
 It helps determine the look of every other material, and it’s the first big step towards a stylish commode.
 To help you on your path to on-trend bathroom décor, here are six questions to guide your bathroom colour scheme choice, so you end up with a personalized space that’s beautiful and bright.

 Size definitely matters when it comes to painting a room.
 A smaller room benefits greatly from light colours that make the space feel larger and brighter, while big rooms can afford to take on deep shades and moody tones without feeling cramped.
 If your space needs a bit more elbow room, consider using pastels, lighter shades or a tint of your favourite colour—a tint is the colour mixed with white—and you’ll have a roomier space to get ready in the morning.

 2. What Kind of Mood Do you Want to Evoke?